 c)How does the Kenyan Economy Work?

-A macroeconomic model is a tool designed to describe the operation of an economy in a region.
+is a tool designed to describe the operation of an economy in a region.
 This would be a large-scale macro econometric model where we would depend more on past correlations instead of theoretical relations.
 The idea is to find out what exactly causes our economy to grow/stagnate.

 For example, impact of rainfall on electricity output and the net result of that.
 Correlation between higher transport costs (due to the fact that most of our goods are transported using road and not rail) and reduced exports.
 What causes the Kenyan shilling to actually fluctuate.
 By broadening the scope of our datasets, we hope to have a more accurate picture of how the economy in Kenya functions.